tsgates/arch-wiki-markdown/wiki/Alopex.md

 of the icon-set will require the user to recompile, reinstall and restart Alopex.

+> Themes

+Alopex has support for rudimentary themes in the form of colorschemes applied at compile-time.
+These themes are defined in theme.h.
+By default, Alopex ships three themes, WinterCoat, SummerCoat and DayLight.
+Adding a custom theme is as simple as copying the default theme.h to
+$XDG_CONFIG_HOME/alopex/theme.h or $HOME/.alopex_theme.h and adding a
+new array with your desired colors.
+To select which theme to use, simply pass the environment variable MOLT defined as the name of your desired theme before makepkg.
+For example:

+    $ MOLT=DayLight makepkg -s

+If no theme is explicitly selected, the WinterCoat theme will be applied by default.

 > Multi-Monitor Support

 Alopex has experimental support for up to 16 external monitors using